Entrances of All-Time

 He was revealed to be the mastermind behind the holdup of a mob-owned bank with his clown-masked accomplices, whom he had instructed to kill each other -- leaving him as the only surviving criminal.

-Removing his clown mask only revealed another painted-on clown mask (with a grinning red scar) as he affirmed to the bank manager:
+Removing the Joker's clown mask only revealed another painted-on clown mask (with a grinning red scar) as he affirmed to the injured bank manager:

 Handsome, immortal, animal-blood-eating vampire Edward Cullen (Robert Pattinson) was first viewed suspiciously and intriguingly by mesmerized 17 year-old new-girl-in-school Isabella ("Bella") Swan (Kristen Stewart).